RAMMED EARTH

 shuttering full of rammed earth

-wait about 24hrs then take shuttering off
+Wait for at least 24hrs then take shuttering off (weather dependant)

 rammed earth wall with the shuttering just taken off

-once shuttering is off protect from rain
+Once shuttering is off protect from rain

 rammed earth wall now dry showing the layers